Smoothhounds: Family Triakididae

 Size: To 6.5 feet and about 100 pounds but most caught from piers are under four feet.

-Range: From San Juanico Bay, southern Baja California, and the Gulf of California, to northern British Columbia.
+Range: From San Juanico Bay, southern Baja California Sur, and the Gulf of California, to Hecate Strait, British Columbia.

 Habitat: Found in both bays and oceanfront water; normally found in deeper parts of bays but frequently in shallower water, especially at night.
 Tends to feed on fish, squid and octopus.